malach-it/developers.boruta/docs/intro.md

 ## What is boruta?

-Boruta is an __OAuth 2.0 and satellites specifications authorization server implementation__.
+boruta is an __OAuth 2.0 and satellites specifications authorization server implementation__.
 As an __Identity and Access Management solution__, it helps centralize authorization and identity related issues within your infrastructures. boruta stands as a server that help for the users to authenticate and to expose and apply access rules for your HTTP services (APIs) enabling better security.
 On top of current identity infrastructures, boruta __implements decentralized identity specifications__ enabling it to provide a secure issuer and verifier along with an integrated wallet.

----

-<iframe src="https://www.loom.com/embed/7c3c10ad219c45238c92bab19c6da6bd?sid=030ed6aa-00ea-4d5f-ab56-7836e6ee662c" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

----

 boruta is composed of an __authorization server__, an __administration interface__, an __identity provider__ and an experimental __gateway__ for gathering all API security related needs for a serivce composed of one or more backends.
 It enables to have Single Sign On and identity federation capabilities following the OAuth 2.0 framework.